Baked Turkey Meatballs

 Alternatives to dry breadcrumbs or panko are rolled or quick oats (not instant), soft breadcrumbs, crushed crackers, or tortilla chips.
 It won’t be an even exchange though.
 This recipe calls for 1/3 cup of panko, which is similar to dry breadcrumbs.
 Use 3/4 cup of oats, 1 cup of soft breadcrumbs, or 1/3 cup finely crushed cracker crumbs or tortilla chips if you want to make the meatballs without breadcrumbs.

-You can make the meatballs and store them raw in the fridge up to 24 hours before baking them.
+Refrigerate or freeze uncooked meatballs.
+Make the meatballs a day ahead and store them raw in the fridge up to 24 hours before baking them.
 Make sure they are well wrapped.
-You could also freeze them raw to bake later.
+You can also freeze them raw to bake later.
 Freeze them on the baking pan separated from each other so they don’t stick together.
 Once they’re frozen, you could put them into a zip top freezer bag.
 They should last up to three months in the freezer.

-Alternatively, bake the meatballs immediately and store them in the fridge for up to 3 days, or in the freezer for up to 3 months.
+Freeze cooked meatballs.
+If you prefer, bake the meatballs and store them in the fridge for up to 3 days, or in the freezer for up to 3 months.
 Frozen cooked meatballs are so handy to have in the freezer for a quick meal.
 Just gently heat up a jar of sauce with the frozen meatballs added to it, boil your pasta, and dinner is served!
 You could use the meatballs to make a delicious meatball sandwich, or use them as an appetizer with dipping sauce.

 - Homemade Spaghetti Sauce